As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases.

 Tips for a Successful Tuna Safari Trip

-If you are thinking about going on a tuna safari, the following tips will help you enjoy your trip and be more prepared than I was the first time around.
+If you are thinking about going tuna deep-sea fishing, the following tips will help you enjoy your trip and be more prepared than I was the first time around.

 1. Plan to sleep while the boat is moving.
 As soon as I get on the boat and put my gear away, I layover, and go to sleep.
 Then when the boat stops, I fish.
 Once the boat moves to another spot, I go back to sleep.
 Sleep every chance you get on the way out so that you will not need to sleep while at the tuna grounds.